ReDI-School/js-berlin-2021-spring/lesson09.md

 }
 ```

-Bonus: Can you output how often your button as clicked?
+Bonus: Can you output how often your button was clicked?

 ---